FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 注意

-* After you turn on the feature _ balance _ precompiled switch, the chain management account is added to the asset management account by default. interface to add another account。
+* After you turn on the feature _ balance _ precompiled switch, the chain management account is added to the asset management account by default interface to add another account。
 * Up to 500 accounts can be displayed, more than 500 accounts will not be able to register again。